tensorflow/tensorflow/tensorflow/core/common_runtime/metal/README.md

 `MPSNDArray`, so operands are fed and results written in place with no staging buffer anywhere.

+Arithmetic goes through `MPSGraph` too, which is what gives it full NumPy broadcasting rather than the scalar-only broadcasting a hand-written shader would have to implement by hand.

 Random number generation and the optimiser updates are compute shaders rather than `MPSGraph`.
 Graphs here are cached by shape, so a seed baked into a graph would make every call after the first return the same tensor; and MPSGraph